Atlanta Endodontic Root Canal Therapy

-Endodontic treatment can save your natural teeth and prevent the need of dental implants or bridges.
+Endodontic treatment can save your natural teeth and prevent the need for dental implants or bridges.
 Root canals are the layman’s term for Endodontic therapy or endodontic treatment.
-A root canal removes infected pulp within a tooth that is inflamed or infected by decontamination by decay.
+A root canal removes infected pulp within a tooth that is inflamed or infected by contamination and decay.

 What is Endodontic Root Canal Therapy?

-Endodontic Root Canal Therapy or a root canal is a procedure usually performed by an Endodontist to save a tooth that is painful and damaged by inflammation or infection.
+Endodontic Root Canal Therapy or a root canal is usually performed by an Endodontist to save a painful and damaged tooth by inflammation or infection.
 Inside every tooth, there is a soft tissue called the pulp.
 The pulp contains blood vessels, nerves, and roots that grow as we age.
 Once a tooth is fully developed, a tooth can survive without the pulp, living by the tissues that surround it.

-The endodontist will review x-rays sent by the dentist or take additional x-rays to evaluate the need for a root canal and explain the necessary treatment.
+The endodontist will review x-rays sent by the dentist or take additional x-rays to evaluate the necessity for a root canal and explain the necessary treatment.

 On the day of the root canal procedure, the endodontist will numb the area and stop the sensation of pain.
-During the process, the tooth’s nerve is removed, along with the pulp in each canal of the tooth.
-Each root channel treated, filled, and sealed with endodontic technologies.
+During the process, the tooth’s nerve is removed and the pulp in each canal of the tooth.
+Each root channel is treated, filled, and sealed with endodontic technologies.